DevExpress-Examples/winforms-charts-customize-chart-tooltips/Readme.md

 * `unboundSeriesWithTag` - an unbound series with the specified [SeriesPoint.Tag](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.SeriesPoint.Tag) property for each data point.

-    The series shows tooltips with the pattern that references the `Tag` values:
+    The series shows tooltips with the pattern that references `Tag` values:

     `{A}: {V} ({Test})`